Spring Term Schedule

 |

-Coursework covers user interface designs and functional algorithms for mobile devices (iOS summer/fall, Android spring) and unique user interactions using multi-touch technologies.
-Object-oriented design including model-view-controller paradigm, memory management.
-Other topics include: object-oriented database API, animation, web services and performance considerations.
-Prerequisites: CSC 172
+Coursework covers user interface designs and functional algorithms for mobile devices (iOS fall, Android spring) and unique user interactions using multi-touch technologies.
+Object-oriented design using model-view-controller paradigm, memory management.
+Other topics include: object-oriented database API, animation, multi-threading and performance considerations.
+Prerequisite: CSC 172

 |